Chart Color Schemes

 Wambo is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Wambo's population, as of November 2025, is around 18,006.
-This figure reflects an increase of 991 people since the 2021 Census, which reported a population of 17,015.
-The change is inferred from the estimated resident population of 17,791 in June 2024 and an additional 205 validated new addresses since the Census date.
-This results in a population density ratio of 3.2 persons per square kilometer.
-Wambo's growth rate of 5.8% since the 2021 census exceeded that of its SA3 area (5.4%) and SA4 region, making it a growth leader.
+Wambo's population is around 18,006 as of Nov 2025.
+This reflects an increase of 991 people since the 2021 Census, which reported a population of 17,015 people.
+The change is inferred from the estimated resident population of 17,791 from the ABS as of June 2024 and an additional 205 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3.2 persons per square kilometer.
+Wambo's growth rate of 5.8% since the 2021 census exceeded that of the SA3 area (5.4%) and the SA4 region, marking it as a growth leader in the region.
 Natural growth contributed approximately 64.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Looking ahead, lower quartile growth of regional areas nationally is anticipated, with Wambo expected to increase by 430 persons to 2041, marking a total increase of 1.2% over the 17 years.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward with demographic trends, lower quartile growth of regional areas nationally is anticipated.
+The area is expected to increase by 430 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 1.2% in total over the 17 years.

 Frequently Asked Questions - Population